moby/moby/docs/sources/installation/fedora.md

     $ sudo docker run -i -t fedora /bin/bash

+> Note: If you get a `Cannot start container` error mentioning SELinux
+> or permission denied, you may need to update the SELinux policies.
+> This can be done using `sudo yum upgrade selinux-policy` and then rebooting.

 ## Granting rights to users to use Docker

 Fedora 19 and 20 shipped with Docker 0.11.
 The package has already been updated